Skip to content

 A new community building or potentially a village pub

 The new neighbourhood will include provision of a new community building set centrally within the development.
-We would like to hear from the local community as to how this might be used.
-For example, we are aware of potential local ambitions for a pub to be provided for Fradley.
-Or it may be there is a need for flexible workspaces or additional community meeting space.
-We would be interested to hear the priorities and needs of the village community.
-Please let us know on our feedback questionnaire.
+We are grateful to the local community for your feedback as to how this might be used.
+We are aware of potential local ambitions for a pub to be provided for Fradley, and the potential to provide this was welcomed by some.
+Suggestions have also included uses such as a flexible space providing a community café and other community uses.

 Investing in wider community infrastructure